Foraging and Movement Ecology

 ArcticBarnies How can Arctic-nesting geese cope with Arctic amplification?

-Adaptive management of migratory populations. developing novel tools at the interface between ecology, economy, agriculture and society (MIGRAPOP)
+MIGRAPOP Adaptive management of migratory populations by developing novel tools at the interface between ecology, economy, agriculture and society

-Towards adaptive management of white-fronted geese wintering in the Netherlands.
-This project incorporate a behaviour-based migration model into a population dynamical model in order to be able to evaluate management options, which reduce conflicts with farmers whilst safeguarding the population.
+Towards adaptive management of white-fronted geese wintering in the Netherlands Incorporation of a behaviour-based migration model into a population dynamical model in order to evaluate management options, which reduce conflicts with farmers whilst safeguarding the population